inno-devops-labs/S24-core-course-labs/app_python/README.md

 2. Creating env file, installing dependencies
 3. Linting (flake8 linter is used)
 4. Tests (pytest is used)
 5. Login to DockerHub, build image and push
+6. Security check (Snyk tool is used)

 <!-- USAGE EXAMPLES -->
 ## Usage